2013 Cancer Annual Report

 This unit is designed to create a healing environment for cancer patients and their families when they require an overnight stay in the hospital.
 The cancer treatment unit features expert medical care plus therapeutic massage and spiritual counseling.

-Cancer treatment is available on an outpatient basis through the Wismer Procedures unit of Port Huron Hospital.
+Cancer treatment is available on an outpatient basis through the Wismer Procedures unit of McLaren Port Huron.

 Look Good Feel Better - For women in cancer treatment experiencing hair loss, skin, facial and nail changes.

 Cancer Support Group for Women - We invite women experiencing cancer to attend our support group to help cope with the struggle that all cancers can bring at any stage.